Ahimsa Kids: Set Teachers & Child Coordinators

 Good luck!

-Nutty for Nature: Pond Scum
+• Nutty for Nature: Pond Scope and Treasures Aquarium

 It doesn’t matter how old I get, the summer still brings with it a yearning to return to my old stomping grounds – the pond.
 As kids, some of my fondest memories are of mucking about in the pond.
 My brother, Petey, and I even had ‘frogging birthdays’.
 Rather fitting really that summer brings with it childhood memoirs of time spent at the pond, as ponds are the old stomping grounds for many critters in the spring & summer.
 A pond is in fact a ‘creature nursery’.
+I’ve got some great instructions for you on how to build your own pond scope and a temporary treasures aquarium.
+Often, when out on set teaching in BC, we have found ourselves schooling in an outdoor classroom on location.
+This is a great inspiration to give the child a break, take a nature walk and get some science based learning in!

 Here are a few of my favourite childhood pond nursery pals: